mwarning/MeshNetSimulator/docs/about_mesh_networking.md

 This approach is popular in existing implementations, but needs a steady overhead to keep the routing information up to date.

 Examples: DSDV, OLSR, BATMAN-adv

+### Geographic Routing

+Every node has a geographic coordinate (e.g. by GPS).
+A packet is routed to a geographic location by selection a neighbor node that is nearer to the desired location.
+Packet delivery, is not guaranteed, as packets can get stuck in local minima (called voids).

+Building up virtual coordinates are a useful replacement, since GPS transponders are expensive and geographic coordinates might not be adequate to cover the multidimensions dimension of a local mesh network.
+Routing based on coordinates promises the best scaling properties.
+Greedy routing is expected to work better on virtual coordinates.

+Examples: ???

+### Source Routing

+Examples: Babel

+### Multi-Point Relays

+A way to optimize broadcast traffic.
+Multi-Point Relay (MPR) nodes are a set of nodes, so that every node is only one hop away from a node in the MPR set.
+Broadcast traffic coming from a node x is only propagated through these nodes.
+Finding the optimal set is NP complete, but heuristic approaches are most times sufficient.

+Examples: OLSR

+### Connected Dominating Set

+Another way to optimize broadcast traffic.
+The set consists of nodes that are connected and have all other nodes as 1 hop nodes.
+Broadcast traffic is send through this line of nodes to all nodes.

 ### Distance-Vector vs. Link State